securesystemslab/LLVM-MCA-Daemon/README.md

 ## Docker

 We also ship LLVM-MCAD with Docker.
 Simply run `./up` from the docker directory.
-Then use MCAD as so:
+Then use MCAD like so:

 ```bash
 $ # LLVM-MCA-Daemon directory is located inside /work